 The cold season is here with us, and it’s the time when most people suffer from the common cold—a viral infectious disease, usually, of the upper respiratory tract.
-Though harmless and self-treatable, a cold is probably the last thing you may want to endure this winter season considering the discomfort that comes with the symptoms.
+Though harmless and self-treatable, a cold is probably the last thing you may want to endure this winter season, considering the discomfort that comes with the symptoms.

 The most common signs include:

-Symptoms of a common cold
+Eight Key Symptoms of a Common Cold

-Causes of the common cold
+Causes of the Common Cold

-You can also contract a cold by direct contact with contaminated surfaces, objects, infected persons, and or secretions.
-In most cases, people touch their eyes, nose, or mouth unconsciously after such contact and so get infected.
+You can also contract a cold by direct contact with contaminated surfaces, objects, infected persons, and secretions.
+In most cases, people touch their eyes, nose, or mouth unconsciously after such contact and get infected.

 Unfortunately, there is no known cure or vaccine for the common cold; however, over-the-counter medication can be administered to help relieve the symptoms.
 Also, natural remedies such as a hot steamy bath, enough rest, and good nutrition have proven to offer relief and help cope with the symptoms.